CingSharped/CingSharped/README.md

 ### Hi there 👋, My name is Chris
-Well Chrsitopher Sharpe to be exact.
+Well Christopher Sharpe to be exact.

 ## About Me
 From a young age, I have had a deep interest in technology, sparked by my love of gaming and curiosity about how games were developed.
 Pursuing this passion, I enrolled in Game Development at college.
 However, I found the course to be insufficient in satisfying my curiosity and decided to take matters into my own hands.